MarkZhuVUW/ts-react-s3-circleci-portfolio/README.md

 - You will also see any lint errors in the console.

 ## The app features husky pre-commit linting checks (eslint and prettier)
-## Circle CI is used to test, build and serve the static React App to an S3 bucket.
+## Circle CI is used to test, build and serve the static React App to an S3 bucket on Master branch change.
+## On branches other than master, only unit testing will be done on commit.